gwencitaaa/portfolio/README.md

 While peers are also part of the audience, I wanted to keep potential employers front of mind.

 For this audience of potential employers, I wanted to keep the design minimal and uncluttered, with a fun navigation pattern.
-I liked the idea of keeping the icons as the main navigation tool and displaying them centred on one half of the page rather than at the bottom or top (or side) in a more traditional design.
+I liked the idea of having oversized icons that represented each page of the website as the main navigation tool and displaying them centred on one half of the page rather than at the bottom or top (or side) in a more traditional design.

 *Functionality*

-The website has four main pages:
+The website has four main pages
 - Home (default)
 - About, containing more details about me as a person
-- Contact, containing links to twitter and linkedin and a contact form
+- Contact, containing links to Twitter and Linkedin and a contact form
-- Work, containing a work samples, resume and link to github
+- Work, containing a link to Github and examples of other work demonstrating who I am (writing and music).

+It also has a live chat widget that appears on every page.

 *Tech stack*

 The site is built using HTML and CSS.
-I already owned a domain name from Namecheap, and Tim helped me do the configuration so I could deploy it using Gitpages.
+I already owned a domain name from Namecheap, and my classmate, Tim, helped me do the configuration so I could deploy it using Gitpages.

 Screenshot of A records in Namecheap